Undergraduate Research Program

 - When should I start reaching out to faculty mentors?

 The sooner the better.
 You want to give them ample time to get to know you to see if you are a good match for one another, discuss a potential project, and come up with a training plan.
-We suggest you confirm with your selected faculty member by January 4, 2022 before entering their name into the application portal as your mentor.
+We suggest you confirm with your selected faculty member before the end of the Fall quarter.

 - How many faculty members should I reach out to?